redkite-labs/RedKiteCms/docs/book/redkite-cms-application-structure.md

 ## The web folder
 Contains the application public files.
 Here there live the front controller that load RedKite CMS, the application assets, your assets, the frontend frameworks

+Found a typo ?
+Something is wrong in this documentation ?
+[Just fork and edit it !](https://github.com/redkite-labs/RedKiteCms/edit/master/docs/book/redkite-cms-application-structure.md)